Contract Clauses: Everything You Need to Know

 You should also include a provision for non-prevailing parties in any agreement to pay any expenses or costs, including attorney and witness fees incurred as the dispute gets resolved.
 Such a clause establishes a right in recovering expenses and costs paid by a party that wins in an agreement dispute.
 You must word the clause carefully and include expenses and costs, including those who also did not pay in a lawsuit dispute.
 It’s usually common to see such a clause in cases where a prevailing party wins in a court of law.

 If you need help with contract clauses, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.